 Q: What is AWS CloudFormation?

-Q: What can developers now do with AWS CloudFormation that they could not before?
+Q: What can developers do with AWS CloudFormation?

-Q: How is AWS CloudFormation different from AWS Elastic Beanstalk?
+Q: How is CloudFormation different from AWS Elastic Beanstalk?

 AWS CloudFormation supports Elastic Beanstalk application environments as one of the AWS resource types.
 This allows you, for example, to create and manage an AWS Elastic Beanstalk–hosted application along with an RDS database to store the application data.
-In addition to RDS instances, any other supported AWS resource can be added to the group as well.
+Any other supported AWS resource can be added to the group as well.

 Q: What new concepts does AWS CloudFormation introduce?